 These homemade vegan oatmeal raisin cookies are so sweet, chewy, and nostalgic!
-This recipe will take you back to childhood, enjoying a warm oatmeal raisin cookie fresh from the oven!
+This recipe will take you back to childhood, when you enjoyed a warm oatmeal raisin cookie fresh from the oven!

-Best of all these are vegan, egg-free, and easy to make!
-SO good that you would NEVER know they are vegan!
-These cookies are crunchy on the outside, chewy on the inside, and packed full of raisins!
-A mouth-watering favorite!
+Best of all, these are vegan, egg-free, and easy to make!
+They’re so good that you would NEVER know they’re vegan!
+These cookies are crunchy on the outside, chewy on the inside, and packed full of raisins—a mouth-watering favorite!

-These cookies are the hit of every barbeque, holiday, and family get-together!
-They also travel really well in an air-tight container and make the perfect addition to your holiday cookie box!
+These cookies are perfect for every barbecue, holiday, and family get-together.
+They also travel really well in an airtight container and make the perfect addition to your holiday cookie box!

-The other best part about these cookies is you can make the dough ahead of time, store them in the freezer, and defrost the cookies to bake as needed!
-Perfect quick treat to prepare when you have unexpected guests or for those late night cookie cravings!
+The other best part about these cookies is that you can make the dough ahead of time, store it in the freezer, and defrost the cookies to bake as needed!
+They’re a perfect quick treat to prepare when you have unexpected guests or for those late-night cookie cravings!

 For more delicious cookie recipes, see my Molten Chocolate Lava Cookies and my oatmeal cream pie recipes!